gershnik/sys_string/README.md

 ## What does it mean?

 * Interoperability with platform-native string type means that `sys_string` makes conversions to and from native string types as efficient as possible and ideally 0 cost operations.
-Native string types are things like `NSString *` or `CFStringRef` on macOS/iOS, Java `String` on Android, `const wchar_t *`, `HSTRING` or `BSTR` on Windows and `const char *` on Linux.
+Native string types are things like `NSString *` or `CFStringRef` on macOS/iOS, Java `String` on Android, JavaScript `String` on Emscripten/WebAssembly, `const wchar_t *`, `HSTRING` or `BSTR` on Windows and `const char *` on Linux.
 For example on Apple's platforms it stores `NSString *` internally allowing zero cost conversion.
-On Android where no-op conversions to Java strings are impossible for technical reasons, the internal storage is such that it makes conversions as cheap as possible.
+On Android and Emscripten/WebAssembly where no-op conversions to Java/JavaScript strings are impossible for technical reasons, the internal storage is such that it makes conversions as cheap as possible.

     Some platforms, like Windows, support multiple kinds of native string types.
 Internally, `sys_string` is a specialization of template `sys_string_t<Storage>` where the `Storage` parameter defines what kind of native string type to use.
 The default storage for `sys_string` is picked for you based on your platform (you can change it via compilation options) but you can also directly use other specializations in your code if necessary.